-How to remove rows with NA values (missing values) from R DataFrame (data.frame)?
+How do you remove rows with NA values (missing values) from an R DataFrame (data.frame)?
 NA stands for Not Available and it is not a number that is considered a missing value.
-So our task is to remove the rows that contain all NA values from the R data frame.
-We will see how to remove rows that contain some NAs and contains all NA.
+So our task is to remove the rows that contain either some or all NA values.
+In this article, we’ll cover how to remove rows that contain any NA values, as well as those that contain all NA values.

 na.omit()